wjk-imagematching/GCDesc/README.md

 # GCDesc
-train.py and .pth will be released soon
+The train.py will be released soon.